traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.7.0 | July 16, 2015 =
+* Feature: Bars can now be configured to open click actions in the current tab, in addition to the default action (opening in new tab)

 = 1.6.6 | July 15, 2015 =
 * Tweak: Added support for a fixed header class (.qb-fixed-header) which allows users to specify which page element should be adjusted in fixed header compatibility mode